-Reial Club Deportiu Espanyol de Barcelona is one of the few football clubs patronized by the Spanish monarch.
+Real Club Deportivo Espanyol de Barcelona is one of the few football clubs patronized by the Spanish monarch.
 He received the right to use the word “Reial” in his name and the crown in the emblem as a privilege.
-All this influenced the way the Espanyol logo looks now.
+This influenced the way the Espanyol logo looks now.
 It seems unique and aristocratic.

 Meaning and History

 Almost all Espanyol emblems are round.
-The only exception is the triangular shield, adopted in 1923-1931, during the dictatorship of Miguel Primo de Rivera.
-However, historical events have never influenced the team’s image because they tried to be outside of politics.
+The only exception is the triangular shield, adopted from 1923 to 1931 during Miguel Primo de Rivera’s dictatorship.
+However, historical events have never influenced the team’s image, as the team has tried to stay out of politics.

 What is Espanyol?